What is tacrolimus?

 Tacrolimus belongs to a group of drugs called macrolide lactones or calcineurin inhibitors.
 It has similar immunosuppressant activity to ciclosporin and is given orally or by injection to prevent organ transplantation rejection.
 Tacrolimus is available as capsules and concentrated injection.
 The trade name in New Zealand is Prograf™.

 Clinical trials have shown tacrolimus (given orally or applied topically) is often an effective treatment for inflammatory skin diseases such as atopic dermatitis and psoriasis.
-The topical form of tacrolimus called Protopic™ is now available in many countries but not yet in New Zealand (January 2004).
+The topical form of tacrolimus has the trade name Protopic™ ointment.

 - It binds to a receptor within the cell called the FK binding proteins.